iamkanishka/Typescript-Concepts/Readme.md

 10. Basics of the Any and Union Types in the Typescript language.
 11. Literal Types in the Typescript.Combine the Literal Types and the Union Types in Typescript.
 12. Function return value types and void in Typscript.
 Difference Between Void and Undefined Type.
+13. Assign Function as Types to a Variable with argument types adn retrun types in Typescript.